ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

                    clear=True)
 ```

-We can notice two new methods we included:
+We can notice two new methods:
 - `padStr`
 - `insertLog`

-The first method generates a justified string output filled with dot `.` characters, so that our information is presented to the user in the following format:
+The first method generates a justified string output filled with dot `.` characters so that our information is presented to the user in the following format:

 ```
 PARAMETER........VALUE